JuliaMartyniewicz/DigiEuroSent/README.md

 * The analysis confirms that the media discourse is governed by a strong emotional conflict: on the one hand, **trust and anticipation** dominate, but on the other, **fear** is almost as strong, which indicates a deeply polarized narrative, torn between faith in the project and the media focus on potential risks.

 ## How to run the code (Note)
 To run the R scripts included in this repository, you must have access to the source data that matches the structure used in the study.
-Due to the aforementioned licensing restrictions, the data files are not publicly available.
+Due to the aforementioned privacy restrictions, the data files are not publicly available.
 However, the scripts are fully commented and illustrate the data analysis methodology used.